GithubFarelAlghazali/groqapi_with_reactjs/README.md

 # Groq AI API with React.js

 This is a simple chatbot website use groq.api, a cloud ai server.
 This web is has a simple UI & function, that we just send a prompt to groq.api and the api send the reply to the web.
-For styling i use Tailwindcss as utility-framework that make build the modern an clean UI more easy
+For styling i use Tailwindcss as utility-framework that make build the modern and clean UI easier

 For started use this repo or start build React.js web integrated with groq.api, please follow quickstart steps below:
 - create apiKey in https://console.groq.com/keys